The Son of God Is Lord over All

 • God’s throne rests on this glass-like pavement of the firmament and is the color of sapphire, very much like the color of the sky itself.

 God told us that every matter or word will be confirmed out of the mouths of two or three witnesses.
 (Matthew 18:16).
-Therefore, since we have three verses describing the firmament, I believe God wants us to accept these verses as describing reality, not some vague symbolism.
+Therefore, since we have three passages from different books describing the firmament in a similar fashion, I believe God wants us to accept these verses as describing reality.

 The Apocalypse